marcelcases/svm-model/README.md

 ### gensvmdat

 The first dataset is generated with the tool `gensvmdat`.
-For this, 200 pseudo-random samples were generated with the seed 66407.
-It contains just 4 features.
+For this, 2000 pseudo-random samples were generated with the seed 75421.
+It contains just 4 features and a response value, which is +1 if the sum of the four features is greater than 2; -1 otherwise.
 This generator randomly introduces errors on the data.
 These samples were re-arranged in a way that is readable by the AMPL interpreter.
-The samples were split as follows: 100 for training the models (*y_train*) and 100 for testing them (*A_train*).
-It is named `size200-seed66407.dat`.
+The samples were split as follows: 1000 for training the models (*A_train* and *y_train*) and 1000 for testing them (*A_test* and *y_test*).
+The file is named `size1000-seed75421.dat`.

-### spambase
+### Spam Base

 The second dataset is a real dataset.
 It is called `spambase.dat` and contains information for identifying and classifying spam.
 It contains 575 samples for training, 575 more for testing, and has 57 features.
-The feature values (*A_test*) contain information such as the average length of uninterrupted sequences of capital letters or word frequency and repetition contained in emails.
-The response value (*y_test*) denotes whether the e-mail was considered spam (1) or not (0).
+The feature values (*A_train* and *A_test*) contain information such as the average length of uninterrupted sequences of capital letters or word frequency and repetition contained in emails.
+The response value (*y_train* and *y_test*) denote whether the e-mail was considered spam (1) or not (0).
 The dataset was re-arranged to fit the requirements of the AMPL model.

 ## Results and analysis